Make a Kit

 - Food, at least a three-day supply of non-perishable food

-- Battery-powered or hand crank radio, a NOAA Weather Radio with tone alert and extra batteries for both
+- Battery-powered or hand crank radio, a NOAA Weather Radio with tone alert and extra batteries

 - Flashlight and extra batteries

 - First aid kit & whistle to signal for help

 - Dust mask to help filter contaminated air and plastic sheeting and duct tape to shelter-in-place

 - Moist towelettes, garbage bags and plastic ties for personal sanitation

 - Manual can opener for food

 - Cell phone and computer chargers (inverter or solar charger are best)